“I’m not directly involved in athletics or running right now. But I would love to help out with coaching in a club.”

 “I just want to get cracking, get a qualification and get involved.
 Can you tell me how?”

 Wow, it’s brilliant to hear that you’re eager.
-You can book yourself straight on a course to get your qualification.
+You can book yourself straight on a course to get your qualification – click here to see the various qualifications and booking details.
 Once you have done that you can either find a local athletics or running club where you can contribute or, depending on what you want to do, you could set up your own RunTogether group.

 “I’m connected to a club at the moment, and would like to give coaching a go.”